 We further compared each product against OIB and buoy observations.
 All snow reconstructions demonstrate significant correlation with OIB observations, except for UW, which only shows a slight correlation with some versions of the OIB data.
-Correlations are lower when compared against buoy measurements (no significant correlation in PMW Bremen and PMW suggest significantly thinner snow in spring than found in the climatologies.
-Over a longer time-period however, several of the

-- 550 DMI), with the highest correlation of 0.4 in DESS.
-We suggest that poor correlations are at least in part caused by representation issues when trying to validate coarse observations against finer resolution measurements.
+Correlations are lower when compared against buoy measurements (no significant correlation in PMW Bremen and PMW DMI), with the highest correlation of 0.4 in DESS.
+We suggest that poor correlations are at least in part caused by representation issues when trying to validate coarse observations against finer-resolution measurements.

 More effort is required to simulate how snow accumulates locally since currently no product has the ability to model snow depth at local spatial scales, as captured by observational platforms such as buoys.
-For the reanalysis-based products, improvement in the ice drifting algorithm and snow redistribution parameterisation may result in more accurate representation of snow distribution.
-Based on the results,

-555 we pick SnowModel-LG, NESOSIM, CPOM and DESS as the products with the highest consistency.
-While we cannot reach conclusive results on which snow product best represents the "true" snow depth, we emphasize the importance of further coordinated intercomparisons, and call for community effort to collect more independent observations for snow over sea ice.
+For the reanalysis-based products, improvement in the ice drifting algorithm and snow redistribution parameterization may result in more accurate representation of snow distribution.
+Based on the results, we pick SnowModel-LG, NESOSIM, CPOM and DESS as the products with the highest consistency.
+While we cannot reach conclusive results on which snow product best represents the true snow depth, we emphasize the importance of further coordinated intercomparisons and call for community effort to collect more independent observations for snow over sea ice.
 Despite its importance for polar climate studies and sea ice altimetry, the snow cover on sea ice remains a scarcely observed parameter.
-Airborne surveys such as OIB provide a good trade-off between spatial resolution and coverage, yielding one of 560 the richest snow depth observations for the polar regions.
+Airborne surveys such as OIB provide a good trade-off between spatial resolution and coverage, yielding one of the richest snow depth observations for the polar regions.
 Although it is a derived product, OIB snow depth has become a major reference for model tuning, as well as the benchmark for many snow depth reconstruction products.
-Therefore, although the comparisons with OIB snow depth differs among the products (Section 4.1), there remain inherent limitations regarding data dependency.
+Therefore, although the comparisons with OIB snow depth differ among the products (Sect.
+4.1), there remain inherent limitations regarding data dependency.
 Given the status quo of limited snow depth products as reference data sets, more independent observations are required.
-The problems associated with validation and data dependency would be avoided by using separate training and testing datasets (such as subsets of OIB snow depth data) for the model tuning of snow reconstructions.
+The problems associated with validation and data dependency would be avoided by using separate training and testing data sets (such as subsets of OIB snow depth data) for the model tuning of snow reconstructions.

 Due to the resolution differences of the various snow depth products, spatial and temporal representation issues need to be explored further to facilitate detailed comparison and validation.
-This is especially true when validating coarse spatial resolution data with local snow depth measurements such as buoy or a single OIB sample (Section 4).
-In order to address these issues, the multi-scale characteristics of the snow should be studied in a systematic manner, including: (1) its distribution and interaction with sea ice (Xu et al., 2020), and (2) the scaling properties for a wide range of measurement footprints, including 570 in-situ measurements with snow probes and snow stakes (footprint $< 0.1 m^2$), airborne measurements (100 m2), and typical satellite passive microwave imagers (100-1000 km^2).
+This is especially true when validating coarse-spatial-resolution data with local snow depth measurements such as buoy or a single OIB sample (Sect.
+4).
+In order to address these issues, the multi-scale characteristics of the snow should be studied in a systematic manner, including (1) its distribution and interaction with sea ice (Xu et al., 2020) and (2) the scaling properties for a wide range of measurement footprints, including in situ measurements with snow probes and snow stakes (footprint $< 0.1 \text{ m}^2$), airborne measurements ($\approx 100 \text{ m}^2$), and typical satellite passive microwave imagers (100-1000 km2).
 Uncertainty quantification can then be carried out and incorporated in the development of new snow remote sensing techniques, as well as product intercomparison and validations.